Recycling is collected on an every other week basis and the town is divided into two different routes (blue or green).

 Recyclopedia is a search tool, where residents can search for hundreds of items (from paper bags to pizza boxes) to find out how to properly manage them.
 There is also a video showing the recycling sorting process inside a MRF and answers to frequently asked questions about why and how to recycle smart.
 Visit Recyclopedia to learn more!

-In observance of Veterans Day, Monday, November 12, 2018, there will be a one day delay for Rubbish, Recycling, and Yard Waste pick up for that day's collection as well as the remainder of the week.
-Friday's route will be collected on Saturday.
+In observance of Christmas, Tuesday, December 25, 2018, there will both a Rubbish and Recycling delay for that day's collection as well as the remainder of the week.
 Read on...

 Recycling Bin Options